tim3959951/LLMs-Financial-Sentiment-Analysis/README.md

 6. **Explore notebooks**:
    - Inside `experiments/BERT_ROBERTA_Finetuned.ipynb`, etc.

-> **Note**: If using a gated model (e.g., certain LLaMA variants), you need appropriate Hugging Face credentials.
+> **Note**: This project used a gated model, you need appropriate Hugging Face credentials.
 Make sure to [request access](https://huggingface.co/meta-llama/) and include your token.

 ---